-NBA Rumors: Sixers Could Explore Ben Simmons-For-Lebron James Trade
+NBA Rumors: Sixers Could Explore Ben Simmons For LeBron James Trade

-The Philadelphia 76ers’ season ended Sunday night with a shot from Toronto’s Kawhi Leonard that bounced on the basket four times before landing in the hoop.
-That basket gave the Raptors a Game 7 win and a berth in the Eastern Conference Finals.
+The Philadelphia 76ers’ season ended Sunday night with a shot from Toronto’s Kawhi Leonard, a shot that bounced on the rim four times before landing in the hoop.
+That basket gave the Raptors a Game 7 win, and a berth in the Eastern Conference Finals.

-The loss kicks off what’s likely to be a turbulent offseason for Philadelphia, as the team must decide whether to replace coach Brett Brown, while also dealing with pending free agents Jimmy Butler, Tobias Harris, and J.J.
+The loss kicks off what’s likely to be a turbulent offseason for Philadelphia, as the team must decide whether to replace coach Brett Brown while also dealing with pending free agents Jimmy Butler, Tobias Harris, and J.J.
 Redick.
-The team also must make a decision on a contract extension for guard Ben Simmons.
+The team also must make a decision on a potential contract extension for guard Ben Simmons.

-But now there’s a wild rumor circulating about another possible move for the Sixers: A trade of Simmons, possibly to the Los Angeles Lakers, in exchange for Lebron James.
+But now there’s a wild rumor circulating about another possible move for the Sixers — a trade of Simmons, possibly to the Los Angeles Lakers, in exchange for LeBron James.

-NBC Sports Philadelphia quoted “one Western Conference executive” as stating that the Sixers might wish to offer such a trade.
+NBC Sports Philadelphia quoted one Western Conference executive as stating that the Sixers might wish to offer such a trade.

 “I think they very well might explore that,” a rival executive told reporter Tom Haberstroh.

-The rumor is somewhat thin, as there hasn’t been much reporting to back up that the Sixers may consider moving Simmons.
-Simmons and James are represented by the same agent, Klutch Sports’ Rich Paul, and such connections more often come into play when players are attempting to arrange team-ups, as opposed to trades for each other.
+The rumor is somewhat thin, as there hasn’t been much reporting to back up the notion that the Sixers may consider moving Simmons.
+Simmons and James are represented by the same agent, Klutch Sports’ Rich Paul, and such connections more often come into play when players are attempting to arrange team-ups, as opposed to trades.
 In addition, the 34-year-old James is 12 years older than Simmons.

-However, there are some reasons to believe it could happen.
+However, there are some reasons to believe this big trade could happen.
 Philadelphia indeed pursued James when he was a free agent last offseason, and such a trade would give them an intriguing nucleus of James, Joel Embiid, and whichever free agents elected to join them.

 A rival Western Conference executive expects Philadelphia to explore a Ben Simmons for LeBron James trade, per @tomhaberstroh pic.twitter.com/8q2UFQU4F4